 Giles passed a little gold statue of cat to Ethan, somewhat sheepishly.
 Ethan looked at it in amusement before passing it back and asking everyone to smear their blood on it before giving it to him, which they did.

 Ethan stared intently at the blood-smeared cat statue, which had now taken on a decidedly macabre appearance.
 Slowly, the cat became an amorphous blob of red-streaked gold, which gradually coalesced into a magnificently ornate boat with a falcon head prow.
-Abruptly, the boat expanded, filling the room with an insubstantial boat - insubstantial, that is, except to the touch.
+Abruptly, the boat expanded, filling the room with an insubstantial boat - insubstantial, that is, except to the physical touch.
 It was slightly translucent, and had absolutely no trouble passing through several chairs and a table, but not through anyone living (or, in Spike's case, dead).

-His voice audibly straining, as though lifting an incredible weight, Ethan snarled commandingly "Get in the boat!".
+His voice audibly straining, as though lifting an incredible weight, Ethan snapped commandingly "Get in the boat!".
 Everyone looked at it dubiously, before Spike shrugged and leapt in, to his mild surprise not passing straight through the bottom.
 Loath to be shown up by a vampire, Xander followed suit, and then everyone poured in.

 Ethan grinned wolfishly "Alright then, your journey will take twelve minutes.
 Or twelve seconds.
 Something along those lines, anyway.
 Don't try to leave the boat - you won't be able to.
-Be seeing you!" he said cheerily, all sign of strain vanished from his voice.
+Be seeing you!" he said cheerily, all sign of strain vanishing from his voice.
 Buffy tried to lunge at him, but crashed into an invisible barrier around the edge of the ship.
 Then, with an almighty lurch, the ship took off - right through the ceiling.
 The screams were deafening - or would've been, had anyone outside the ship been able to hear them.

 Congratulating himself on a lovely bit of spell work, Ethan turned to the spot where not-Willow had been standing before she escaped.
 "They're gone now, you can show yourself." he said, addressing the empty spot.